 FAQs

-Can I use canned lentils instead of dry?
+Can I use red lentils instead of green?

 Can I make this soup ahead of time?